Marwamedha/Marwamedha/README.md

 ## 👋 Hi, I’m Marwa Medhat

 ## Profile
-A Cloud Data Engineer  with a strong passion for detecting underlying patterns and trends, with over 3 years of experience turning raw data into meaningful insights.
+A Big Data Engineer  with a strong passion for detecting underlying patterns and trends, with over 3 years of experience turning raw data into meaningful insights.
 I work with modern tools, including Azure Data Factory, Databricks, Azure Synapse Analytics, Delta Lake, and the Data Lakehouse, to build efficient data pipelines and solutions in the cloud.

 - 👀 I’m interested in Data Integration, Data Engineering, and  Business Intelligence